vieapps/Components.WebSockets/README.md

 - 05 clients with Windows 10 x64 and Ubuntu Linux 16.04 x64

 ### The scenario
-- Clients (05 stations) made 20,000 concurrent connections to the server
+- Clients (05 stations) made 20,000 concurrent connections to the server, all connections are secured (use Let's Encrypt SSL certificate)
 - Clients send 02 messages per second to server (means server receives 40,000 messages/second) - size of 01 message: 1024 bytes (1K)
-- Server sends 01 messages to all connections each 10 minutes - size of 01 messages: 1024 bytes (1K)
+- Server sends 01 message to all connections (20,000 messages) each 10 minutes - size of 01 message: 1024 bytes (1K)

 ### The results
 - Server is servived after 01 week (60 * 24 * 7 = 10,080 minutes)